cosminmurea/pong/README.md

 # 1. Installation

-The game has been developed and tested on Ubuntu 20.04 LTS but also works on Windows 10.<br>
+The game has been developed and tested on Ubuntu 20.04 LTS.<br>

 - <span style="font-size: 1.5rem">Requirements</span>
     - Git